 Seriously Good Quinoa Salad

-Our ultra-flavorful and satisfying quinoa salad recipe is packed with superfoods.
+Our favorite quinoa salad recipe is packed with superfoods.
 It’s easy to make and tastes incredible.
 Whether you already love quinoa or don’t cook it often, this will become your new go-to salad.

 We share how to cook quinoa on the stovetop in the recipe, for other methods including cooking quinoa in the microwave or a pressure/rice cooker, see our article: How to Prepare and Cook Quinoa.
 If you are using leftover cooked quinoa, one cup of uncooked quinoa yields three cups of cooked quinoa.